 - Men have larger bones

 “Fracture rates exceed all other diseases in elderly women in the U.S., with a 2x greater risk than heart attacks, 5x greater than breast cancer, and 8x greater than stroke.”
-That’s astonishing numbers when considering that adapting a healthier lifestyle can also reduce those numbers as well.
+That’s astonishing numbers when considering that adopting a healthier lifestyle can also reduce those numbers as well.

-Weight training has extra bone benefits over aerobic training as it targets the bones of the hips, spine, and wrists which are the leading sites of fractures.
+Strength training has extra bone benefits over aerobic training as it targets the bones of the hips, spine, and wrists which are the leading sites of fractures.
 I should mention it is also important to include some balance work in your training routine to help prevent the falls that lead to these fractures.

 - The effects of progressive resistance training on bone density. https://www.ncbi.nlm.nih.gov/pubmed/9927006

-- Strength Training builds more than muscleshttps://www.health.harvard.edu/staying-healthy/strength-training-builds-more-than-muscles
+- Strength Training builds more than muscles https://www.health.harvard.edu/staying-healthy/strength-training-builds-more-than-muscles